torsec/palantir-h2020/_news/2023-10-05-final-event.md

 layout: news
 ---

-Don't miss the final event of the Palantir project on next 13th October!
+Don't miss the final event of the PALANTIR project on next 13th October!

 <a href="https://www.palantir-project.eu/documents/other-documents/PALANTIR_Final_Event_Agenda.pdf" class="fa fa-download">Click here to download the agenda!</a>